LLM4Rocq/nlir/README.md

 ## Getting started

-The configuration can be found in `conf/config.yaml` To try the agent, first launch `pet-server` in a terminal
+The default configuration can be found in `conf/config.yaml` To try the agent, first launch `pet-server` in a terminal

 ```bash